|

 Roch and Mary Roger (GROS:1886/644/5/83).

-Shortly after, the couple celebrated the birth of their first daughter, Ethel
+Shortly after, the couple celebrated the birth of their daughter, Ethel

 Annie McFarlane, at their home of 2 Hill Place, in Inverness (GROS:1886/098/00/0445).
 David, the informant to